 In the early 1990’s England had a 98% cremation rate.
 Environmental concerns around carbon fuel consumption and carbon emissions were becoming a concern in the context of the UK’s contribution to local and global climate change.

-At the same time, some of England’s most untouched and scenic natural landscapes were becoming prey by developers and being encroached upon by rapidly expanding development.
+At the same time, some of England’s most untouched and scenic natural landscapes were becoming prey by developers.
 Preservationists were seeking a way to preserve some of these natural areas.

 A green burial would over cremation’s effect on the environment and help land conservation.

 Green burials would protect these sites from disturbance, in perpetuity.

 Since those early days, green burial has been broadly adopted throughout the UK.

 Green burial cemeteries have also expanded to the USA and Canada with green cemeteries located across the states.

 In 2008 Canada’s first green burial site was opened in Royal Oak Burial Park in Victoria, B.C.
 Since then a small number of other cemeteries in Canada have green burial available in their communities.